tkerby/flipperzero-firmware-wPlugins/README.md

 ## Enc reader

-This is a simple app for flipper that can read incremental quadrature encoders that show absolute and relative coordinate.
+This is a simple app for flipper that can read incremental quadrature encoders and show absolute and relative coordinate.

 ### Pinouts